manjuta/gigantum-client/resources/es_activity_index/README.md

 ### other notes

-plaintex indexing does not work well with punctuation seperated field, e.g.
+plaintex indexing does not work well with punctuation seperated fields, e.g.
 `text/markdown`.
 To search for this search for the term `markdown`.

 Searching for `text/markdown` will return matches to `text` and `markdown`.